-- 1. Small-Group Splitting: Courses of a type such as seminar or tutorial, that are intrinsically designed to be given in small groups. - 2.
-Constraint-Driven Splitting: Courses of a lecture type, that could in principle be held without splitting, but for which splitting is forced because of other constraints that are not directly concerned with splitting, primarily, - (a) capacity constraints: the course is simply too large to fit into one room - (b) timetable constraints: the enrollment is large and across such a wide spectrum of students that it would conflict with so many courses that it would greatly reduce the chances of obtaining a conflict-free timetable.
-Splitting such a course into multiple sections can greatly help timetabling pressures, as students can then hopefully select the section that is conflict free for them.
+- 1. Small-Group Splitting: Courses that are intrinsically designed to be taught in small groups, such as seminars or tutorials. - 2.
+Constraint-Driven Splitting: Courses that could in principle be held without splitting, but for which splitting is forced because of other constraints: - (a) capacity constraints: the course is simply too large to fit into one room. - (b) timetable constraints: the enrollment is large and across such a wide spectrum of students that it will conflict with many other courses, and this greatly reduces the chances of obtaining a conflict-free timetable.
+Splitting such a course into multiple sections can greatly help timetabling pressures, as students are more likely to be able to find a section that is conflict free for them.

-Standard university course timetabling ([11,4,5,10] and many others) assigns events to rooms and timeslots, satisfying capacity constraints, such that students do not have to take two events at the same time (and possibly some sequencing or adjacency constraints) and optimising the satisfaction of soft constraints such as avoidance of unpopular times.
-The best-known problem that consists of "timetabling with splitting" is the "Student Sectioning Problem" (SSP) [2].
-In this problem, we are given the enrollment of students into courses, but each course consists of multiple sections, and students need to be assigned to sections in such a way to avoid timetable clashes whilst respecting room capacities.
+Standard university course timetabling methodologies (see [5-12]) assign events to rooms and timeslots, satisfying capacity constraints, so that students do not have to take two events at the same time (and possibly some sequencing or adjacency constraints) and optimising the satisfaction of soft constraints such as the avoidance of unpopular times.
+The best-known problem that considers "timetabling with splitting" is the "Student Sectioning Problem" (SSP) [13, 14, and others].
+In this problem, we are given the enrollment of students into courses, but each course consists of multiple sections, and students need to be assigned to sections in such a way as to avoid timetable clashes whilst respecting room capacities.
 This means that the student sectioning problem is most relevant to the short period between students enrolling into courses, and students needing to know which section they should attend.

-However, in this paper, we are not studying such "immediate" problems as the SSP, but instead are concerned decision support for space capacity planning over a longer time frame.
-For space planning we need to understand which utilisations that are achievable and how they depend on the decision criteria, such as section size, and the constraints, such as those arising from location and timetabling.
-Our goals are hence
+However, in this paper, we are not studying such "immediate" space management problems as the SSP, instead we are concerned with decision support for space capacity planning over a longer time frame.
+For space planning, we need to understand which utilisations are achievable and how they depend on the decision criteria: such as section sizes, and the constraints arising from location and timetabling.
+Our goals are: